atlantichabitatmodels/communityofpractice/pages/meetings.md

 ## February meeting

-**February session goals**:
+### February session goals:
 - connect people within the community of practice
 - address the lack of awareness of expertise of community members
 - address the lack of awareness of data and models

-**Agenda**:
+### Agenda:
-Welcome and introduction to community and data directory files, website, Google Group and Slack group (15 mins) Four ‘Get To Know the Participants’ talks (30 mins).
+* Welcome and introduction to community and data directory files, website, Google Group and Slack group (15 mins)
+* Four ‘Get To Know the Participants’ talks (30 mins).
 Please contact me if you'd like to deliver a talk during the February session!
-Introduction to speed networking (5 mins)
+* Introduction to speed networking (5 mins)
-Speed networking in breakout rooms of 3-4 people (four shuffles of 15mins each, total time 1h) Wrap up (10min)
+* Speed networking in breakout rooms of 3-4 people (four shuffles of 15mins each, total time 1h)
+* Wrap up (10min)

-Before the session:
+### Before the session:
 Please review the attached handout to prepare for the speed networking!

+{: .alert .alert-info}
 A note for this session:
 During our February meeting, the goal is to informally get to know each other and make connections.